blanghoff/brianlanghoff-net/src/blog-posts/remedium.md

 	In 100 Days, I will resolve this lack of understanding, at least for the frontend side of code.
 </blockquote>

 I came across a post on Reddit, sharing the <a href="https://github.com/nas5w/100-days-of-code-frontend" style="color:#1BC6B4; text-decoration:none">100DaysofCode</a> project.
-This "somewhat opinionated curriculum" provides a path for "couch to code".
-Perhaps some items will be tediously remedial, my goal in working through this curriculum is to increase the foundational understanding of each component in frontend development.
+This "somewhat opinionated curriculum" provides a path for couch to code.
+Perhaps some items will be tediously remedial.
+My goal in working through this curriculum is to increase my foundational understanding of each component in frontend development.

 I'm starting today, working six days a week (skipping Sundays).
 This completes the 100 Day challenge on July 24.** I'll post here each day with minor comments on what I've learned.